edgedb/easy-edgedb/chapter19/index.md

 };
 ```

-With the reverse lookup at the end we have another link between `Country` and its property `regions`, but now we get the `Country` as the output instead.
+With the backlink at the end we have another link between `Country` and its property `regions`, but now we get the `Country` as the output instead.
 Here's the output:

 ```
 {